 Is fruit dangerous for people with diabetes?
 This article will suggest fruits to eat and avoid if you have diabetes, as well as examining the relationship between fruit and blood sugar.

-Below is a list of fruits divided by GI index, as reported by the U.S. Department of Agriculture (USDA).
+Below is a list of fruits divided by GI index,

 Low GI and GL fruits

 Some fruits have a GI of under 55 and a GL under 10, including.

 Medium-GI fruits (GI of 56 to 69)

 A fruit with a GI of between 56 and 69 is considered to be a medium-GI food.
 All fruits listed below still have GL levels under 10.

 Fruits with a GI higher than 70 are high-GI and a GL of greater than 20 is high GL.
 While these are safe to eat with diabetes, it is important to eat larger quantities of lower-GI fruits instead.